The snowboard scene is experiencing a major shakeup right now.

 Who’s in and who’s out?

-Maddy Schaffrick previously was a member of the U.S. snowboard team back when she was a teenager.
-After a 10-year hiatus, she’s out of retirement and could make her Olympic debut at age 31.
+Maddy Schaffrick was previously a member of the U.S. snowboard team back when she was a teenager.
+After a 10-year hiatus, she’s out of retirement and will now make her Olympic debut at age 31.

 Who are some of the new stars?

 • Gaon Choi: In 2023, the South Korean made her X Games debut at age 14 and became the event’s youngest-ever snowboard halfpipe champion.
-That broke the record held by Kim, who Choi credits as an influence and a mentor.
-Choi, who will be 17 during the Milan Cortina Games, already is entrenched as a podium contender but is still on the rise.
+That broke the record held by Chloe Kim, who Choi credits as an influence and a mentor.
+Choi, 17, is already entrenched as a podium contender but is still on the rise.

-• Sara Shimizu: Japan continues to be a strong force in women’s halfpipe, and Shimizu, who will be 16 during the Milan Cortina Games, is one of the country’s newest stars to break through.
-She earned silver at the 2024 Youth Olympics, won a World Cup event last season (an event that included Kim in the field), and finished third at the 2025 X Games.
+• Sara Shimizu: Japan continues to be a strong force in women’s halfpipe, and Shimizu, 16, is one of the country’s newest stars to break through.
+She earned silver at the 2024 Youth Olympics, won a World Cup event last season (an event that included Kim in the field), and won gold at the 2026 X Games.
+This season, she became the latest woman to land a double cork in the halfpipe.

 Men’s Snowboard Slopestyle and Big Air